rahulhaque/cruise/README.md

 # Run `cruise` to see available commands and options
 # or press tab to see simple autocompletion
 cruise

+# Run `traefik` to see available commands and options
+# or press tab to see simple autocompletion
+traefik
 ```

 I suggest you go through the commands and options available for the first time to get a quick grasp of what is offered.